 For more information

-Please contact us if you need any more information on pearls.
+if you need any more information on the types of pearls available.
 We will be happy to answer any of your questions.